teskje/dma-poc/README.md

      be freed until the pointer is dropped.
 Since `mem::forget` explicitly does not drop whatever is passed to it, the memory will not be freed either.

+  3. Shared pointer types (`Rc<T>`, `Arc<T>`):

+     The memory those pointers reference won't be dropped as long as there is still a (shared) reference to it (i.e. reference count > 0).
+Again, since `mem::forget` prevents dropping, a shared pointer's reference will never be given back, so the referenced buffer won't be freed.

 - The `'static` bound can be dropped if the user of the `Transfer` promises to never call `mem::forget` on it or leak it in any other way.
 This cannot